Skip to Content

 In the dynamic landscape of property ownership and taxation, tax deed sales serve as a mechanism for local governments to recover unpaid property taxes.
 These sales involve auctioning off properties with delinquent tax payments to the highest bidder.
 However, what happens when the winning bid surpasses the amount of the owed taxes?
 This surplus amount, though unexpected, opens the door to a legal process known as a "tax deed surplus action."
 Governed by Chapter 197 of the Florida Statutes, this legal framework outlines the procedures, requirements, and intricacies of distributing surplus funds resulting from tax deed sales.
 Let's delve into the details of tax deed surplus actions and their significance within the realm of property taxation in Florida.

-Chapter 197 of the Florida Statutes: The Foundation
+Chapter 197 of the Florida Statutes: Legal Framework Explained

 Chapter 197 of the Florida Statutes, titled "Tax Collections, Sales, and Liens," provides the overarching legal foundation for property taxation, tax deed sales, and the subsequent surplus actions.
 This chapter sets forth the rules and regulations that local governments must adhere to when dealing with delinquent property taxes and the subsequent sale of properties through tax deeds.